MrEpiX/PrintPrince/README.md

 By using the APIs of Cirrato and SysMan, printer management can be done from a single tool.
 Print Prince optimizes printer management workflow with a GUI simple and quick enough for even the first line support to use.

-* **Flexible** - Using Print Prince enables solutions such as login scripts to install printers through the Cirrato Client's API while still having the benefits of installing printers through SysMan.
+* **Flexible** - Using Print Prince enables solutions such as login scripts to install printers through the Cirrato Client's API while still having the benefits of adding printers to computers in SysMan.
 * **Modern** - Print Prince replaces the dated Microsoft Management Console, implementing Material Design with a modern look and responsive design focused on user experience.
 * **Minimize Mistakes** - When working with two systems and needing to create printers in both it's easy to forget one, Print Prince prevents mistakes by creating the printer in both by default.
 Print Prince also logs usage of the tool to the Application event log of the machine under the source .NET Runtime to make changes trackable.
 * **Maximize Value** - No more of several licenses for the same printer, Print Prince validates creation of printers against both name and IP address in Cirrato to make sure you don't pay double for what you have.